OldFORTRANdog/sketchbook/README.md

-Arduino
+sketchbook
 =======

-A place to keep my Arduino code organized and findable
+A place to keep my Arduino code organized and findable.
+Renamed sketchbook so it matches my Lubuntu Arduino directory.